Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 • Trademark Infringement: Always check if your domain name might infringe on someone else’s trademark.
 Using trademarked terms can lead to legal issues and the loss of your domain.

-• Obscure or Misspelled Words: Choose words that are familiar and easy to spell.
+• Obscure or Misspelled Words: Choose familiar words that are easy to spell.
 Uncommon or misspelled words can lead to confusion and make it harder for users to find you.

 • Limited Scope: Opt for a domain name that allows for future growth and doesn’t restrict your website’s potential.
 A narrow or niche-specific name may become restrictive as your website expands into new areas.